Good Fortune (film): Marketing

 Aziz Ansari attended the 2024 CinemaCon to promote the film for Lionsgate Films, revealing his creative processes and plot details for the project, and showed attendees a closed-doors look at a trailer for the film. /Films Ryan Scott likened the body-swapping element showcased to "Trading Places (1983) by way of Scrooged (1988)".
 Writing for Deadline Hollywood, Anthony D'Alessandro and Nancy Tartaglione observed, "It looks hysterical and received a ton of laughs".
 With the release of the first trailer in late May 2025, Empire and Gizmodo drew parallels to the premise of Reeves playing an angel with his amiable public image, and The A.V.
 Club wrote that a film titled "Good Fortune" was ironic due to the Murray scandal and strikes befalling Ansari's eventual directorial debut.

 Release

 Good Fortune was released theatrically by Lionsgate Films in the United States on October 17, 2025.
 It premiered at the Toronto International Film Festival on September 6, 2025.

+The film was released on digital VOD on November 7, 2025, and on DVD, Blu-ray, and 4K UHD on December 7.

 Reception

 Box office

 In the United States and Canada, Good Fortune was released to 2,990 theaters during its opening weekend.
 It opened at No. 3, its first of three consecutive weeks in the Top 10 at the domestic box office.
-As of 17 November 2025, it has grossed $17 million domestically, with $8 million in other territories, for a worldwide total of $24 million, against a budget of $30.0 million.
+As of December 2025, it has grossed $16.5 million in the United States and Canada along with $9.5 million from other territories, generating a worldwide total exceeding $26 million, against a budget of $30 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 38 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 For Deadline Hollywood, Pete Hammond writes that the film "captures the highest and lowest economies of Los Angeles" while discussing the gig economy and "delivering laughs."

+Accolades

+Keanu Reeves received a nomination for Best Supporting Actor – Comedy or Musical at the 9th Astra Film Awards.
+The film was nominated for Best Marketing Campaign at the 4th Astra Creative Arts Awards.